dsflu/IN4015NeuralNetworks/README.md

                 is not trained, and always predicts 0.

 ### Frame-Level Models
+* `LstmModel`: Processes the features for each frame using a multi-layered LSTM neural net.
+The final internal state of the LSTM is input to a video-level model for classification.
+Note that you will need to change the learning rate to 0.001 when using this model.
-* `DBoFModel`: Projects the features for each frame into a higher dimensional 'clustering' space, pools across frames in that space, and then uses a video-level model to classify the now aggregated features.
+* `DbofModel`: Projects the features for each frame into a higher dimensional 'clustering' space, pools across frames in that space, and then uses a video-level model to classify the now aggregated features.
 * `FrameLevelLogisticModel`: Equivalent to 'LogisticModel', but performs